llyt/tasty-pizza/README.md

 # Design and Pictures

-For simplicity, I took the design and pictires of [Dodo Pizza](https://dodopizza.ru/) as a basis.
+For simplicity, I took the design and pictures of [Dodo Pizza](https://dodopizza.ru/) as a basis.